 The Company performs impairment tests on its long-lived assets when circumstances indicate that their carrying amounts may not be recoverable.
 If required, recoverability is tested by comparing the estimated future undiscounted cash flows of the asset or asset group to its carrying value.
 If the carrying value is not recoverable, the asset or asset group is written down to fair value.
-For the six months ended June 30, 2017 and 2016, the Company recorded no impairment to the Companys long-lived assets.
+For the six months ended June 30, 2018 and 2017, the Company recorded no in impairment to the Company’s long-lived assets.

 Deferred Financing Costs

 We have incurred debt origination costs in connection with the issuance of short-term convertible debt.
-These costs are capitalized as deferred financing costs and amortized using the straight-line method over the term of the related convertible debt.
+These costs are accounted as an offset to reduce convertible debt as debt discount and amortized using the effective interest rate method over the term of the related convertible debt.